 Tiny Lives has funded the purchase of Sim Baby, which is infant patient simulator that allows staff to practice responding to a wide range of scenarios and develop their individual and team working skills in a safe environment.
 The Sim Baby is an intelligent mannequin with inbuilt computerised facilities, which can be programmed to simulate a wide range of scenarios.

 “We have made training of new and existing staff using Sim Baby an integral part of the work on the SCBU.
 All staff now recognise the importance of practising these ‘drills’ and the junior medical staff (the consultants of tomorrow!) in particular have benefited enormously – many have said how the key skills they learned and developed with Sim Baby have helped them provide better care in the emergency situation.”
 (Consultant, Ward 35)

 Tiny Lives paid for the purchase of a transporter incubator which is used to safely transfer premature and sick babies between the RVI and other hospitals in the Northern Neonatal Network area.
 Babies may need to be transferred for lots of different reasons, including cot availability or specialist treatment.

-“There was no beds available at the RVI, my son was transferred to the Sunderland neonatal unit.
+“There were no beds available at the RVI, my son was transferred to the Sunderland Neonatal Unit.
 This would not have been possible without the travel incubator funded by Tiny Lives.
 As heart-wrenching as it was to be separated from my son so soon after birth, I will be forever grateful that he was able to safely reach the specialist treatment he needed…later the travel incubator brought my baby back to a hospital closer to home.”